Bouni/max-cube-protocol/S-Message.md

     Description        Length      Example Value
     =====================================================================
-    Base String        6           000440000000
+    Unknown            1           00
+    RF flags           1           04
+    Command            1           40
+    RF Address from    3           000000
-    RF Address         3           0FDAED
+    RF Address to      3           0FDAED
     Room nr            1           01

+In the rest of this document, the first 6 bytes together are referred to as the "base string".

-### Base String
+### RF flags

-The base string is preceding the detailed settings and determines what parameter will be set.

-	000440000000  for temperature and mode setting
-	000410000000  for program data setting
-	000011000000  for eco mode temperature setting

-	000412000000  for config valve functions
-	000020000000  for add link partner
-	000021000000  for remove link partner
-	000022000000  for set group address
-	00??23000000  for remove group address

-	Note other commands exist
-	Note.
-The 04 on 2nd byte in the base string seems to be depending on whether the command is send to a room or to a device.
-	For devices not tied to a room this byte should be 0.
+The RF flags field is set to 04 to address a group (room).
+For devices not tied to a room this byte should be 00.
 The MAX! application software always links an device to a room.

+## Command

+    40  Set tmperature
+    10  Set program data
+    11  Set eco mode temperature
+    12  Config valve functions
+    20  Add link partner
+    21  Remove link partner
+    22  Set group address
+    23  Remove group address

+Note: other commands exist.

+## RF Address from

+This can be left at 000000.

+## RF Address to

+Set to the target device's RF address.
+Field seems to be ignored for group commands (so can be left at 000000).

+## Room nr

+Group number of the receiving device(s).

 ## the s Temperature and Mode setting command